 Each of the seasons offers a special experience in Mexico, and fall is no exception!
-Although winter is the most popular time of year to visit as folks look to escape the colder temperatures that take over up north, the autumn months also offer some special experiences.
-For many frequent travelers to Mexico, fall is the preferred time to visit.
+Although winter is the most popular time of year to visit as folks look to escape the colder temperatures that take over up north, the autumn months offer some very special experiences.
+For many frequent travelers to Mexico, fall is in fact the preferred time to visit.
 Not only is the weather very pleasant, there are fun cultural festivals and events taking place, and smaller crowds mean there are some great deals to be found at this time of year.
 Read on to learn more about the excellent reasons to visit Mexico during the months of September, October and November.

 Festivals and Events

 There are several celebrations you can participate in during the fall months.
 You may associate the fall season with going back to school or work after summer vacation, but here in Mexico we're just gearing up for some special holidays and events.
 Mexican Independence is celebrated in September and some of the festivities stretch out over the whole month, although the main celebration takes place on the 15th and 16th.
-The Festival Cervantino is an important cultural festival that is held in Guanajuato every year in October.
+The Festival Cervantino is an important and very large cultural festival that is held in Guanajuato every year in October.
 Day of the Dead is another Mexican holiday that takes place in the fall, and one that offers a unique glimpse into Mexican culture.

 Find out more about fall festivals and events in Mexico:

 On the other hand, if you'd like to take a vacation with kids in tow, it's also a good time for that, as long as you don't have any problems taking the kids out of school.
-Some of the kids stay free deals offered by resorts in Mexico are available throughout the fall months (usually until shortly before Christmas), giving you a good excuse to stretch your summertime fun out into the fall months.
+Some of the kids stay free deals offered by resorts in Mexico are available throughout the fall months (usually until shortly before Christmas), giving you a good excuse to stretch your summertime family fun out into the fall months.